Skip to main content

 Typical dose range: 20–80 mcg injected subcutaneously or intramuscularly daily.

-Route: Subcutaneous or intramuscular injection
+Route: Subcutaneous or intramuscular injection.

-Full protocol: IGF-1 LR3 Dosing Protocol
+Full Protocol: IGF-1 LR3 Dosing Guide.

 GHRP-2 (Growth Hormone Releasing Peptide-2)